aifimmunology/cell-hashing-pipeline/README.md

 ## Dependencies

-This repository requires that `pandoc` libraries are installed:
+This repository requires that `pandoc` and `libhdf5-devel` libraries are installed:
 ```
-sudo apt-get install pandoc
+sudo apt-get install pandoc libhdf5-devel
 ```

 It also depends on the `HTOparser`, `rmarkdown`, and `optparse` libraries.